 Pro jiu-jitsu fighter says LSD helps him whoop ass

-LSD has helped guy kick ass in jiu-jitsu.
+LSD has helped this guy kick ass in jiu-jitsu.
 And go pro.

 Using 1/10th of a hit during training and tournaments was the key to joining the ranks of the elite and getting paid to compete, says 34-year-old Randall — not his real name — who sports the cauliflower ear of a veteran fighter.